 Despite having no firm qualifications for the role, it still is a “highly regulated” position, Don Mitchell, a general manager for Bombardier who oversees the GO Train operations contract, said.

-“There’s a high level of responsibility that each of our engineers take on every day,” he said, noting that each train carries around 2,000 people.
-“Our industry is one that values safety.”
+“There’s a high level of responsibility that each of our engineers take every day,” he said, noting that each train carries around 2,000 people.
+“Our industry values safety.”

 It’s also a rapidly expanding sector.
-The role of a locomotive engineer was ranked as one of the top twenty jobs on Canadian Business’ 2019 compilation of the best jobs.
+A locomotive engineer’s role was ranked as one of the top twenty jobs on the Canadian Business’ 2019 compilation of the best jobs.
 The position offers a median salary of $78,000 annually, while government forecasts suggest there will be significantly more jobs than people looking for work in the next five years.

 An ageing workforce might explain the demand for new engineers, Mitchell says.
-Workers who started their railway careers in the 1960s or the 1970s would now be on the cusp of retirement.
+Workers who started their railway careers in the 1960s or the 1970s would now be on retirement.
 There’s also been an expansion of rail service across the country.
-GO Transit, for example, has grown beyond the Greater Toronto Area, into areas like Niagara Falls and Golden Horseshoe.
+GO Transit, for example, has grown beyond the Greater Toronto Area into areas like Niagara Falls and Golden Horseshoe.

-According to the Globe and Mail, Toronto Transit Commission (TTC) drivers, formally called operators, start off making $24.06 an hour.
-After 12 months, the pay rises to $26.53 an hour, and $31.40 after 24 months.
+According to the Globe and Mail, Toronto Transit Commission (TTC) drivers, formally called operators, start making $24.06 an hour.
+After 12 months, the pay rises to $26.53 an hour and $31.40 after 24 months.
 The operators have a 40-hour workweek, according to the TTC.
-In British Columbia’s Lower Mainland, TransLink drivers start off earning about $20.44 an hour, which rises to $30.38 (as of April 2014) for those with five or more years of seniority.
+In British Columbia’s Lower Mainland, TransLink drivers earn about $20.44 an hour, which rises to $30.38 (as of April 2014) for those with five or more seniority years.